The EBRD’s strong relationship with EU institutions is multi-faceted and extremely wide-ranging.

 The Neighbourhood Investment Platform (NIP) supports projects in the transport, energy, financial, social and environmental sectors by combining EU grant resources with loans from European development financing institutions.

-Recent projects co-financed by the NIP include the Saiss and Garet Water Project in Morocco, the Green Economy Financing Facilities in five SEMED countries, the Sisian-Kajaran Road Project, the Meghri Border Crossing Project and the Masrik Solar Plant Project in Armenia, the extension of the EBRD SME Financing Facility and the FINTECC programme in the Eastern Partnership countries, TC support for the protection of economic competition in Armenia and the ongoing municipal investment framework in Ukraine.
+Projects co-financed by the NIP include the Saiss and Garet Water Project in Morocco, the Green Economy Financing Facilities in five SEMED countries, the Sisian-Kajaran Road Project, the Meghri Border Crossing Project and the Masrik Solar Plant Project in Armenia, the extension of the EBRD SME Financing Facility and the FINTECC programme in the Eastern Partnership countries, TC support for the protection of economic competition in Armenia and the ongoing municipal investment framework in Ukraine.

 The EU’s Regional Trust Fund in response to the Syrian Crisis, the MADAD Fund, addresses educational, economic and social needs of Syrian refugees while also supporting overstretched host country communities and their administrations.
 The MADAD Fund co-financed the EBRD’s West Irbid Wastewater Network Construction Project in Jordan with an investment grant of €20 million in 2018.